 No Japan ski holiday is complete without experiencing an onsen (a natural hot spring bath), these traditional bathhouses are found at a selection of Shiga Kogen Hotel’s or try the Kanbayashi Onsen, Shibu Onsen or Yudanaka Onsen which can all be accessed via local bus.
 Traditionally men and women bathe separately without clothing and must wash before and after entering the hot spring.
 Make sure to check the rules at the onsen before you go, as most do not allow tattoos (or want tattoos to be covered) and it is considered quite offensive not to observe these traditions.

-Like most Japanese ski resorts, the apres scene and nightlife at Shiga Kogen is minimal.
+Like most Japanese ski resorts, the aès scene and nightlife at Shiga Kogen is minimal.
 If nightlife is not a huge drawcard, you will love the quieter atmosphere in Shiga Kogen.
 There are a few smaller Izakaya style bars spread across the mountain, depending where you choose to stay.
-Try Snow Bird Sports bar or Time Izakaya in Ichinose and Traveler's Bar in Yamanouchi-machi.
+Try Snow Bird Sports bar in Ichinose, Traveler's Bar in Yamanouchi-machi or Teppa Room.

 Larger hotels will have some sort of bar or restaurant that services drinks, but most close relatively early.
 If you are you with good company, grab a few drinks from a store or vending machine and make your own fun.